Fr Leslie Tang Kai bids farewell to Tobago

 Tang Kai’s schedule over the next few weeks will be quite hectic.

-He had planned a trip to Medjugorje, a go to site for Catholic pilgrims.
+He had planned a trip to Medjugorje, a go-to site for Catholic pilgrims.

 Fr Leslie Tang Kai - Photo by David Reid

-Medjugorje is a town in Bosnia and Herzegovina where it was reported that the Virgin Mary, mother of Jesus Christ, had appeared to six local children many years ago.
+Medjugorje is a town in Bosnia and Herzegovina where it was reported that the Virgin Mary, mother of Jesus Christ, appeared to six local children many years ago.

 From there, he’ll be vacationing in Calvary, a site on the outskirts of Jerusalem, where, it is said, Jesus was crucified.